Algorithmic classification of noncorrelated binary pattern sequences: Verifying noncorrelation

 \section{Verifying noncorrelation}

 \JK{change title} { We now discuss the practical details of how one can check if a given \pc{} sequence is noncorrelated.
-The resulting algorithm is easily seen to satisfy the conclusion of Theorem \ref{thm:B}.
-It is also fairly straightforward to implement, which allows us to verify Theorem \ref{thm:A} by direct computation. }
+We begin by setting up the notation and adapting the general results from previous sections to the situation at hand; this is done in subsections \ref{ssec:Imp-Setup} and \ref{ssec:Imp-Recursive}.
+Then, in subsections \ref{ssec:Imp-Small} and \ref{ssec:Imp-Basis} we discuss how the relevant computations can be performed.
+Finally, in subsection \ref{ssec:Imp-Complex} we discuss the complexity of the resulting algorithm, which finishes the proof of Theorem \ref{thm:B}.
+Implementation of this algorithm allows us to verify Theorem \ref{thm:A} by direct computation. }